Robert-xiaoqiang/hugo-site/content/authors/admin/_index.md

 - Visitors
 ---

-WANG Xiaoqiang is an undergraduate interested in playing in Zhejiang University.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xiaoqiang Wang is a master student interested in playing in Zhejiang University.
+His research interests include graph neural networks and their applications to V+L (visual language inference) task.

-王晓强是一个孩子